mainmatter/playbook/development-process/README.md

 on an issue has started.
 The iteration plan is merely a snapshot of feature requests and priorities at the time it is made as well as a best-effort estimate by the project team of which issues it thinks it can complete within the iteration.
-Ideally, an iteration remains unchanged once it has been planned to enable smooth execution which also leads to increasingly predictable estimates as a project progresses.
+Ideally though, an iteration remains unchanged once it has been planned to enable smooth execution which also leads to increasingly predictable estimates as a project progresses.

 ## Iteration Execution